Should I File Bankruptcy? | 10 Points to Guide You to Decide

 Should I file bankruptcy?
 It depends.
 If you are considering bankruptcy, the bankruptcy lawyers at Santa Clarita Bankruptcy offer a helpful consultation to help you come to terms with your financial future.
 We understand.
 I promise we won’t “sell” you but just inform you about your options.

+There are a lot of bankruptcy myths.
 You will likely keep your home and your car (if current) under the current state of the law (these are called California bankruptcy exemptions).

 READ MORE: The Ultimate Chapter 7 Bankruptcy Guide